The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 platypus water filter

-While some filters promise virus removal but clog easily in rugged environments or cheaper options that often suffer from leaks, the GravityWorks system excels in both versatility and dependability.
+While some filters promise virus removal but clog easily in rugged environments or are cheaper options that often leak, the GravityWorks system excels in both versatility and dependability.
 After testing the one-liter version, we found it remarkably efficient and user-friendly.

-It effectively removes bacteria and protozoa, which are prevalent in water sources, including Giardia, cholera, (I wish we had it in Africa), E. coli, and salmonelle.
+It effectively removes bacteria and protozoa, which are prevalent in water sources, including Giardia, cholera (I wish we had it in Africa), E. coli, and Salmonella.

 UV Water Purifiers